atecon/knn/README.md

 The KNN (K-Nearest Neighbors) package is a powerful tool for performing KNN classification and regression tasks.
 It provides a set of functions that allow you to fit a model, make predictions, get scores, summarize the model, and plot the scores.

-Please report any issues or suggestions on the [GitHub page](https://github.com/atecon/knn) or Gretl mailing list.
+Please report any issues or suggestions on the Gretl mailing list or GitHub page: https://github.com/atecon/knn .

 # Public Functions